quietfanatic/verdant-fang/README.md

   - R (on game over screen): Restart from checkpoint
   - P: Pause
   - F11: Toggle fullscreen mode
-  - Escape: Boss Key (immediately save state and close)
   - Ctrl-R: Restart from checkpoint at any time
+  - Ctrl-Q or Escape while paused: Boss Key (immediately save state and close)

 You can change the controls by editing `save/settings.ayu` (you must run the game once to generate the file).